 Something I feel too few of us grasp however, is the differentiation of this concept from the mouldability of worth and the requirement for constant improvement.
 Such necessity being particularly evident when applied to gauging us against ourselves as opposed to other people.
 Just because we were once considered worthy of receiving something we now have, doesn’t mean we can’t improve our worth by making better use of it.
 Similarly, just because we were considered unworthy of something in the past, doesn’t mean we can’t prove our worth by making the most of what we now have.

-Yes, gauging another’s worth to determine if they’re worthy of something will only ever be as accurate a depiction of worth as the perfection in the gauger’s perception and even still remains relative to the worth of that which they’re potentially being included in.
-Thinking others are worthless therefore will nearly always say more about us than them.
+Yes, gauging another’s worth to determine if they’re worthy of something will only ever be as accurate a depiction of worth as the perfection in the gauger’s perception and even still remains relative to the worth of that which they’re being bench-marked against.
+Thinking others are worthless, therefore, will nearly always say more about us than them.

 However, I feel perhaps too many of us use this realisation as an excuse to disengage from an opportunity to evaluate our potential improvement.
 It’s easier to say there’s a fault that lies in someone else’s perception than in us but such shouldn’t result in justifying our need for improvement as unnecessary.
 Perhaps we could all spend a little less energy being offended and invest that into self-reflection.
 Let both theoretical perp and victim become better in such situations.